Regal Cinemas: 2002–2017: Anschutz consolidation

 On May 17, 2009, Regal collaborated with Sony Corporation to equip all of its theaters with Sony 4K digital projection over the next three to five years.

 In April 2010, Regal launched Regal Premium Experience (RPX), a new upgraded theater format.
-Every RPX theater features a 60-foot screen, dual 30,000 lumen digital projectors, a 7.1 sound system, a Dolby Atmos sound system and an Auro 11.1 sound system with 273 loudspeaker components, including eight 21-inch subwoofers.
-There are reclining leather seats with headrests.
 Both digital 2D and RealD 3D films can be screened.
 As of January 2016, there are 87 operating RPX locations.

 In June 2011, after posting a loss for the first quarter, Regal began downsizing its theater workforce by removing managers from projection and replacing them with lower-paid floor staff.
 This move allowed Regal to lay off part-time managers across the country and forcibly demote many full-time managers to part-time.
 As theaters converted to all digital automated screens, Regal also removed projectionists altogether.
 This focus on "cost control" helped the company post better than expected profits for the 3rd quarter of that year.

 In March 2014, AEG and Regal collaborated an agreement to add 4DX—a 4D film format—to its location at L.A.
 Live.
 As of 2018, it operated six 4DX screens nationwide, with plans to expand to at least 79.